Success in reducing water consumption by 1,000,000 liters

 Earlier this year, ResourceKraft which specialises in energy management and cost control solutions, approached the Milford Care Centre to charitably donate their core software product called Advisor.

-Before ResourceKraft installed is monitoring system, Milford Hospice was having a lot of problems with on-site leaks.
+Before ResourceKraft installed is monitoring system, Milford Hospice was having a lot of problems with on-site leaks and was keen on reducing water consumption.
 The County Council water bills came every 4 months and leaks went unnoticed for months until a huge bill arrived.

 About Milford Hospice: